Ministry of Internal Affairs (Soviet Union): History

 Following Khrushchev's ouster in 1964, his successor Leonid Brezhnev did much to raise the status of the regular police.
-In 1966, after placing one of his proteges, Nikolai Shchelokov, in the post of chief, Brezhnev reinstated MOOP as a union-republic ministry.
-Two years later, MOOP was renamed the MVD, an apparent symbol of its increased authority.
+In 1966, after placing one of his proteges, Nikolai Shchelokov, in the post of chief, Brezhnev reinstated MOOP as a union-republic ministry called Ministry of Public Order Protection of the Soviet Union, formally by Decree of the Presidium of the Supreme Soviet of the USSR issued on July 26, 1966.
+Two years later, on November 25, 1968 MOOP was renamed the MVD, an apparent symbol of its increased authority.

+In 1971, a laser was used to solve a crime (after the arrest of two suspects, they were found to have 17 wristwatch mechanisms in their home... the suspects claimed that these were just a collection of old watch details, but a laser analysis in Moscow revealed that they were actually stolen gold watches without their gold cases, as these criminals had already removed, melted, and sold all the gold parts).

+In 1980, a first criminal offense in the USSR was solved with the help of a computer (a VAZ-2101 car that hit a pedestrian on the Moscow Highway in Tomsk and fled the scene was found as a result of a comprehensive analysis of all the traces left behind).
+In the period up to October 17, 1980 alone, computers were used to successfully solve more than 50 various crimes.

 Efforts were made to raise the effectiveness of the MVD by recruiting better-qualified personnel and upgrading equipment and training.
 Brezhnev's death in 1982, however, left the MVD vulnerable to his opponents, Yuri Andropov in particular.
 Just a month after Brezhnev died, Shchelokov was ousted as its chief and replaced by the former KGB chairman, Vitaly Fedorchuk.
 Shchelokov was later tried on corruption charges.
 A similar fate befell Brezhnev's son-in-law, Yuri Churbanov, who was removed from the post of first deputy chief in 1984 and later arrested on criminal charges.
 After bringing several officials from the KGB and from the CPSU apparatus into the MVD, Andropov sought to make it an effective organization for rooting out widespread corruption; Mikhail Gorbachev continued these efforts.